-Basic principles: Basic conditions for zero-rating intra-EC removals
+Basic principles: Basic conditions for zero rating intra-EU removals

-- the customer’s valid EC VAT number, including the 2-letter country prefix code, must be shown on the VAT sales invoice
+- the customer’s valid EU VAT number, including the 2-letter country prefix code, must be shown on the VAT sales invoice

 - the goods must be sent or transported out of the UK to a destination in another Member State and